zaritskylab/shape-exp-modeling/README.md

 # Shape-Expression Modeling

 A bidirectional machine learning framework for modeling the interplay between single cell shape and protein expression, based on our paper -  [Data-modeling the interplay between single cell shape, single cell protein expression, and tissue state](https://www.biorxiv.org/content/10.1101/2024.05.29.595857v1).
-The framework combines spatial multiplexed single-cell imaging data with machine learning to explore the relationships between cell morphology and protein expression in both directions.
+The framework combines spatial multiplexed single-cell imaging data with machine learning to explore the relationships between cell shape and protein expression in both directions.
+Given cell type and a prior (e.g. shape or expression), the framework quantifies how much predictive power the prior adds using ΔR² between a baseline and a prior-aware model, and plots the results per patient.

 ![Shape-Expression Modeling](Images/forGit_page-0001.jpg)